 The spices are brewed together with black tea.
-You can use any type -- Assam, Ceylon, black Darjeeling or English Breakfast.
+You can use any type — Assam, Ceylon, black Darjeeling or English Breakfast.
 Once it's brewed, the last two ingredients in a cup of chai tea are milk and a sweetener, such as honey.

-Caffeine Content of Chai Tea
+Chai Tea Caffeine

 Caffeine content depends on how much black tea was used and how long the tea was brewed before the chai tea bag was removed or the tea leaves were strained out.
 But even with these variables, you can estimate caffeine content.

-An 8-ounce cup of black tea that's brewed for 3 minutes has 30 to 80 milligrams of caffeine, reports the Center for Science in the Public Interest.
+An 8-ounce cup of black tea that's brewed for three minutes has 30 to 80 milligrams of caffeine, reports the Center for Science in the Public Interest.
 Chai tea falls in the same range as generic black tea, as 1 cup of a brand name chai tea latte has almost 50 milligrams of caffeine.

-Up to 400 milligrams daily is considered a moderate amount of caffeine for most healthy people, notes MedlinePlus.
+Up to 400 milligrams daily is considered a moderate amount of caffeine for most healthy people, notes the U.S. National Library of Medicine.
 Researchers have discovered that genetics may influence each person's ability to tolerate caffeine, which is why some people are more sensitive than others.

 One study that evaluated the caffeine consumption of more than 59,000 women during their pregnancies found that caffeine was associated with a lower birth weight, reported BMC Medicine in February 2013.

 None of the herbs in chai tea are listed as unsafe for use during pregnancy by the APA.
 The fresh ginger may even help relieve nausea and vomiting caused by morning sickness.
 Still, it's best to talk to your doctor before consuming herbs or caffeine when you're pregnant or nursing.

 Black tea may support weight loss, but the evidence so far has only come from laboratory studies using animal subjects.
-For example, lab mice burned significantly more calories after getting a dose of theaflavins from black tea, noted a study published in PLoS One in September 2015.
+For example, lab mice burned significantly more calories after getting a dose of theaflavins from black tea, noted a study published by PLOS One in September 2015.

-- Center for Science in the Public Interest: Caffeine Content of Food and Drugs
+- Center for Science in the Public Interest: "Caffeine Content of Food and Drugs"

-- American Pregnancy Association: Caffeine Intake During Pregnancy
+- American Pregnancy Association: "Caffeine Intake During Pregnancy"

-- BMC Medicine: Maternal Caffeine Intake During Pregnancy is Associated with Birth Weight but Not With Gestational Length: Results From a Large Prospective Observational Cohort Study
+- BMC Medicine: "Maternal Caffeine Intake During Pregnancy is Associated With Birth Weight but Not With Gestational Length: Results From a Large Prospective Observational Cohort Study"

-- American Journal of Epidemiology: Dietary Flavonoid Intake, Black Tea Consumption, and Risk of Overall and Advanced Stage Prostate Cancer
+- American Journal of Epidemiology: "Dietary Flavonoid Intake, Black Tea Consumption, and Risk of Overall and Advanced Stage Prostate Cancer"

-- PLoS One: A Single Oral Administration of Theaflavins Increases Energy Expenditure and the Expression of Metabolic Genes
+- PLOS One: "A Single Oral Administration of Theaflavins Increases Energy Expenditure and the Expression of Metabolic Genes"